 |Aluminum||$600 - $1,500||$900 - $2,250|

-The cost of creating an installed backsplash using ceiling tiles averages $1,200 to $3,000.
+Creating an installed backsplash using ceiling tiles costs $1,200 to $3,000.
 The cost of the ceiling tiles averages $900 to $1,500.
 If you are a fan of repeating embossed patterns, ceiling tiles can make very interesting backsplashes.
-Ceiling tiles come in sizes starting at 6-inches square and going up to 18-inches or 24-inches square.
-They come in many materials and colors, including some you can paint.
+Ceiling tiles come in many sizes, materials, and colors, including some you can paint.
+Ceramic, glass, granite, and tin ceiling tiles are a few materials that can be used.
 They create intricate and repeating patterns on backsplashes that are very dramatic, but they are hard to keep clean.

 While you can use nearly any material, most materials are sold in a tile form, including ceramic, porcelain, natural and engineered stone, metal, glass, mirrors, and ceiling tiles.
 Many of these materials are available in different shapes and sizes, which you can mix and match to create different patterns.
 The shape of a tile does not have any impact on the cost of the tile.
 Materials and the tile size have the most impact, but shape can play a role in your kitchen’s appearance.
 New waterjet technology can have some materials carved into any shape, but most materials are available in a set range.